Houndoom , use Crunch.”

 “Welcome Guest 023 and Guest 024.
 Scanning….”
 A beam of light shot from the panel and enveloped Amy and Ray.
 “Guests appear to be no threat, though Guest 023 is carrying six Pokéballs all containing Pokémon.
 Proceed with caution.”
 The door opened.

 “Ha ha!
 That’s Martha for you, always the jokester.”
 The Professor said.
 He led them down a maze of hallways and into a dark room.
 Large computer monitors lit up the remains of previous ‘meals’: bags of chips, caffeinated soda cans, and microwaved pizza boxes littered the floor and tables.
-A tall man with dark hair sat in a chair, typing away.
+A tall man with light hair sat in a chair, typing away.
 An Abra snoozed in the corner.

 “Yo, Prof!
 How did your mission go?”
 He said, swiveling in his chair to face the group.
 He had a short nose and a thin layer of grease covered his hair.
 He spotted Amy, who was silhouetted in the doorway.
 “Well look what the cat dragged in.”